How I Stopped Hiding Behind Makeup & Found The Real Me

 Advertisement

-LouLou Black Velvet Dress with Crystals, $1,091, available at Shop.LouLouTheBrand.com; Alex Bittar Liquid Metal Hoop Earrings, $195, available at AlexBittar.com.
+LouLou Black Velvet Dress with Crystals, $1,091 USD, available at Shop.LouLouTheBrand.com; Alex Bittar Liquid Metal Hoop Earrings, $195 USD, available at AlexBittar.com.

 Lost In L.A.